 - Professional Development Is Top of Mind:

-People don’t join LinkedIn to share their favourite cat videos on YouTube.
+People don’t join LinkedIn to share their favourite cat videos on YouTube (well, usually not).
 The primary reason users sign up is to participate in and increase their professional social networks through peer networking, connecting with other businesses, and searching for new or better opportunities.
 This focus level will translate to more engagement in your next recruitment campaign, either by the ideal candidate or the ideal candidate’s network.

 - A Passive Talent Pool Can Drain Resources:

 On the one hand, having access to such a large number of people is incredible; however, this can be double-edged.
 According to LinkedIn’s Ultimate List of Hiring Statistics, 70% of LinkedIn users are passive candidates, meaning they’re currently employed.
 And unfortunately, these employed users also tend to be the best candidates.
-It can be a real drain on resources, time, and energy finding these candidates, reaching out, and engaging them.
+It can be a real drain on resources, time, and energy finding these candidates, reaching out, and engaging them (which is why it can be helpful to take on a fractional hiring team like us, who will do it all for you!).

 - There’s a Lot of Competition:

 An Adweek survey says that “92% of recruiters use social media to find high-quality candidates.”
 In other words, competition is cutthroat, in large part due to the success recruiters have in finding high-quality hires on LinkedIn.
-Focusing on your marketing, job description (is it persuasive to your target audience?), and employer brand strength will all play a part in how successful your recruitment campaign goes.
+Focusing on your marketing, job description (is it persuasive to your target audience?), and employer brand strength will all play a part in how successful your recruitment campaign is.
+Need help?
+Check out our job posting templates here.

-Of the four networks we cover in this article, Facebook has the most active users, at a whopping 2.74 billion users worldwide.
+Of the four networks we cover in this article, Facebook has the most active users, at a whopping 2.93 billion monthly active users as of the second quarter of 2022.
 To capitalize on some of LinkedIn’s success, Facebook for Business expanded their features to include the ability to create job postings.

 - Nearly Everyone Uses It: